 Rule 1.2 (required) No reliance shall be placed on undefined or unspecified behavior.
 How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 This rule requires manual checking.
-Rule 1.3 (required) Multiple compilers and/or languages shall only be used if there is a common defined interface standard for object code to which the language/compilers/assemblers conform.
+Rule I.3 (required) Multiple compilers and/or languages shall only be used if there is a common defined interface standard for object code to which the language/compilers/assemblers conform.
 How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 This rule requires manual checking.
-Rule 1.4 (required) The compiler/linker shall be checked to ensure that 31 character significance and case sensitivity are supported for external identifiers.
+Rule I.4 (required) The compiler/linker shall be checked to ensure that 31 character significance and case sensitivity are supported for external identifiers.
 How the rule is checked All IAR Systems compilers and linkers adhere to this rule.
 This rule is always followed.
 Rule 1.5 (advisory) Floating-point implementations should comply with a defined floating-point standard.
 How the rule is checked All IAR Systems compilers and runtime libraries comply with the IEEE 754 floating-point standard.
 This rule is always followed.
-Language extensions used.
+Language extensions The rules in this section are concerned with how extensions to the C language can be used.
 Rule 2.1 (required) Assembler language shall be encapsulated and isolated.